dineshkumares/chuiaidocs/source/index.html.md

 # Introduction

 Welcome to the chui.ai API documentation!
-You can use our API to access detect, identify and validate faces.
+You can use our API to detect, match, identify and validate faces.

 <aside class="warning">